-Turn the neck over and fix all machine heads hand-tight with the supplied washers and nuts on the front of the headstock.
+Turn the neck and fasten all the machine heads finger-tight to the front of the head-stock with the washers and nuts provided.

-Tighten the nuts on the front with a suitable wrench, and then tighten the screws to secure the machine heads on the rear side.
+Tighten the nuts on the front with an appropriate spanner, then tighten the screws on the back firmly to fasten the tuners.